kevinjonathan-dev/kevinjonathan-dev/README.md

 # What I Do
 ### Jojobug
 I founded [Jojobug](https://jojobug.com), a software development company developing state-of-the-art digital products (but mostly websites) with beautiful user-friendly designs.
-In Jojobug, I do most of the things myself: UI/UX Design, Front-end, Back-end, Dev-Ops, and Testing.
+In Jojobug, I do most of the things myself: UI/UX Design, Front-end, Back-end, Dev-Ops, Copywriting, and Testing.

 Jojobug began as my portfolio website for me to promote myself as a freelance developer, but it has grown into a company, registered in Singapore under Jojobug Tech Pte.
 Ltd. Funny to look back and see how that one small initiative has come a long way.